 From November 2004, the Japanese Journal of Public Health publishes an exclusively English issue once a year.
 Those who intend to publish an English article in this year's issue should please follow the instructions below.
-It is necessary to submit an original and two copies of the manuscript with an electronic file (preferably well-established software) stored on a floppy diskette, by June 30.
-Every manuscript will be examined by members of the Editorial Board to determine whether it should be published in the Journal.
+It is necessary to submit an original and two copies of the manuscript with an electronic file (preferably well-established software) stored on a floppy diskette, by May 31.
+Every manuscript will be examined by members of the Editorial Board and external reviewers to determine whether it should be published in the Journal.
 Based on the reviews, some revisions may be required.
-Final decisions will be made and the author informed by mid-October.
+Final decisions will be made by the Editorial Board and the author informed by mid-October.
 Rejected manuscripts and illustrations will not be returned, otherwise requested.